U.S. gives Iran until March to cooperate with IAEA

 A simple majority in the IAEA board would be required to refer an issue to the U.N.
 Security Council, which has imposed four sanctions resolutions on Iran since 2006.

-It is unclear whether Russia and China - which have criticized unilateral Western sanctions on Iran - would back any U.S. initiative to report Iran again to the Security Council.
+It is unclear whether Russia and China - which have criticised unilateral Western sanctions on Iran - would back any U.S. initiative to report Iran again to the Security Council.

 Wood later told reporters he hoped the December talks between the IAEA and Iran would be fruitful.
 But, he added, "I have my doubts about the sincerity of Iran."